Economy

 Buying a New Car

 A new car starts losing value the minute you drive it off the lot.
-It’s not an investment, it’s a depreciable asset.
+It’s a depreciable asset.
 And if you’re financing that car rather than paying cash, you’re losing out double because of the interest costs you’ll have to pay.
 Drive that car for a few years and you won’t be able to get anywhere close to what you paid for it if you try to sell, and that’s just money wasted.
 You’re better off buying a used car in decent condition and driving it as long as you can.
 Even with maintenance, a used car will end up costing you less per year than buying new.

 Not Saving as Much as You Can